otavioassis-git/project-rpg-backend/README.md

 ## How to host

 The frontend app will be pointed to http://project.rpg.backend:3000 so you can use the backend localy.
-Note that this is a private connection created and won't work with your app.
+Note that this is a private connection created by me and won't work with your app.

 You have 2 options on how to use it: